 Four important factors to take into consideration when setting up your home office space are:

 Under what conditions do you work best?
 Do you like to work in a dark and cozy area, perhaps working from your sofa with a little lap desk?
 Or do you prefer to be in full light, at a desk in front of a large window?

-If you own your space, consider the color scheme of your workspace; you have the freedom to change it if it doesn’t make you feel good.
-If you’re renting, like I am, you most likely don’t have the ability to paint a wall or two, so consider how you could change the vibe of your space with some simple accessorizing.
+If you own your space, consider the colour scheme of your workspace; you have the freedom to change it if it doesn’t make you feel good.
+If you’re renting like I am, you most likely don’t have the ability to paint a wall or two, so consider how you could change the vibe of your space with some simple accessorizing.
 I can already hear Pinterest calling your name…

 Tip: Don’t follow trends when it comes to design, follow your intuition, it’s unique and will always guide you in the right direction when it comes to creating a space especially for you.